 Figure 12.
-SOx user interface of 2QP0225TxxA0-xx
+SOx user interface of 2QP0320TxxA0-xx

-2QP0225TxxC0-xx:
+2QP0320TxxC0-xx:

-When there is no fault, $Q{SOx}$ keeps off, and each of the SOx is pulled up to VCC via a resistor on the driver board.
+When there is no fault, Q{SOx} keeps off, and each of the SOx is pulled up to VCC via a resistor on the driver board.
 When a fault is detected, the corresponding SOx is pulled down to ground.
-It is recommended to assemble external pull down resistors $R{SOEx}$ to ground as demonstrated in the diagram of recommended user interface of 2QP0225TxxC0-xx, which allows a missing SOx connection to be detected (safe logic in the event of a defective cable).
-Note that $R{SOEx}$ (pull down resistor on the user's board) must have sufficiently high resistance (e.g. $150~k\Omega$ ), as they form a voltage divider together with the internal pull-up resistor (typically $10k\Omega$ ) on the driver board.
+It is recommended to mount external pull down resistors R{SOEx} to ground as demonstrated in the diagram of SOx user interface of 2QPO320TxxC0-xx, which allows a missing SOx connection to be detected (safe logic in the event of a defective cable).
+Note that R{SOEx} (pull down resistors on the user's board) must have sufficiently high resistance (e.g. $150~k\Omega$), as they form a voltage divider together with the internal pull-up resistor (typically $10k\Omega$) on the driver board.